TonyDoc71/plutus-v2-starter-kit/README.md

 > **Note**
 > Make sure you put the proper `TxHash` and `TxIndex` with your available wallet `utxos`.

 Since the contract will always allow any asset to be unlocked from it and ignores whatever `datum` and `redeemer` you pass into it.
-We attached an arbitrary `datum` to the transaction `--tx-out-datum-hash-file ./assets/myDatum.json`
+We attach a arbitrary `datum` to the transaction `--tx-out-datum-hash-file ./assets/myDatum.json`

 ```json
 {